1.5 Professional Communication

 Professional Communication in Healthcare Settings

 Healthcare clients expect competence when seeking healthcare services because decisions about healthcare choices impact their quality of life.
-Consider that a health professional (HP) may have the education and training required to perform their employment tasks, but if they do not present and communicate in the way a client expects, it may be difficult for the client to trust that the HCA is competent.
+Consider that a health professional (HP) may have the education and training required to perform their employment tasks, but if they do not present and communicate in the way a client expects, it may be difficult for the client to trust that the healthcare administrator (HCA) is competent.
 This is why a set of standards regarding how to dress, behave, and communicate is set by the HP and are the professional expectations to be followed by the staff working for the HP.
 Clients will only share their health concerns when they believe that their HP is competent and trustworthy.
 When clients share all of their health concerns, then healthcare providers have a better chance of meeting the goals to provide services that meet their client’s healthcare needs.

 You may have heard the expression the customer is always right, this expression sets the tone that customer satisfaction is the focus of the business.
 When customers are satisfied with the service, they will likely purchase the business goods and/or service again, and refer their friends.
 Healthcare settings provide health and wellness services as their business.
 Since many healthcare appointments are paid for using Provincial health insurance plans or third-party insurance plans, there is often a disconnect between people viewing healthcare settings as businesses.
 This is likely because there does not appear to be a transaction of goods for money directly with the client.

 In Australia, the healthcare and social assistance sector is a major employment hub, significantly contributing to the nation’s workforce.
 This sector plays a crucial role in enhancing the quality of life by delivering essential services to Australians and creating numerous job opportunities.
 Healthcare enterprises are inherently focused on the client, adeptly managing the complex challenges presented by patients with health issues, diverse perspectives on treatment and care, multifaceted situations, and often, patients are accompanied by their concerned family members.
 This situation naturally broadens the scope of services to encompass multiple individuals.
 Maintaining a focus on the patient’s needs is essential in professional communication within this field.
-Such focused communication is fundamental to providing outstanding customer service, which is key in the healthcare sector’s commitment to efficiently meet the healthcare requirements of its clients..
+Such focused communication is fundamental to providing outstanding customer service, which is key in the healthcare sector’s commitment to efficiently meet the healthcare requirements of its clients.

 Since healthcare administrators are often the first point of contact for clients they make the first impression of the service that the client can expect.
 Healthcare settings are busy and it is easy to get focused on tasks and forget the importance of actively participating in the communication process with other people.
 Actively communicating with all people is important to professional communication and good customer service.
 Good customer service is perceived by clients when they leave the healthcare setting satisfied that their healthcare needs have been met by competent and caring professionals.